Skip to main content

 Underwriting Documentation

-When Payrix processes transactions on behalf of a merchant, we are taking on a certain amount of risk.
-Processing a payment is like providing a business with credit, like a line of credit.
-Payrix will do its due diligence and assess a business’ merchant risk level before going ahead and providing it with a merchant account.
+When Worldpay for Platforms processes transactions on behalf of a merchant, we are taking on a certain amount of risk.
+Processing a payment is like providing a business with credit, similar to a line of credit.
+Worldpay for Platforms performs due diligence to assess a business’ merchant risk level before going ahead and providing it with a merchant account.
 This process is called underwriting.

 Business Information

-• Location of the business, physical and online presence (i.e., utility bill, lease agreement, website, etc.).
+• Location of the business, physical and online presence (such as utility bill, lease agreement, and website)

 Business Model and Operations